 If all members of your household are receiving Temporary Assistance for Needy Families (TANF), Supplemental Security Income (SSI), or in some places other general assistance, your household may be deemed “categorically eligible” for SNAP because you have already been determined eligible for another means-tested program.

-The information provided in the table below applies to households in the 48 contiguous States and the District of Columbia that apply for SNAP between Oct.
-1, 2018, through Sept.
-30, 2019.
+The information provided in the table below applies to households in the 48 contiguous states, the District of Columbia, Guam, and U.S. Virgin Islands that apply for SNAP between Oct.
+1, 2023, through Sept.
+30, 2024.

 (130 percent of poverty)